-- T1.1 Acceptable availability of services and facilities shall be assessed taking into account all available modes of transport, but with a hierarchy of preference as follows: - 1) Walking; - 2) Cycling; - 3) Driving. - T1.2 "Sufficient" infrastructure capacity may exist prior to development, or may be provided as part of a development proposal.
-Review of proposals in this respect shall include checks that the available capacity of mains gas, electricity, water and sewerage services is acceptable, including any planned upgrades of those services. - T1.3 The expected phasing of development is set out in site allocation policies 2H to 2P (as justified by paragraph 73 of the National Planning Policy Framework).
-Actual phasing shall be carefully reviewed and determined against the availability of adequate infrastructure at the time of development. - T1.4 New or improved walking or cycling infrastructure will be supported provided, where applicable, the following are maintained: - a) Residential amenity of adjacent properties; - b) The safe flow of traffic on the highway network; and - c) The landscape character of the area in which a site is located. - T1.5 Consideration shall be given to mobility needs.
+- T1.1 Policy requirements do not apply to householder schemes. - T1.2 Acceptable availability of services and facilities shall be assessed taking into account all available modes of transport, but with a hierarchy of preference as follows: - 1) Walking; - 2) Cycling; - 3) Public transport; - 4) Driving. - T1.3 "Adequate" infrastructure capacity may exist prior to development, or may be provided as part of a development proposal.
+Review of proposals in this respect shall include checks that the available capacity of mains gas, electricity, water and sewerage services is acceptable, including any planned upgrades of those services. - T1.4 The indicative phasing of allocated sites has taken into account known infrastructure issues, and is set out in site allocation policies 2H to 2P (as justified by paragraph 73 of the National Planning Policy Framework).
+Actual phasing shall be carefully reviewed and determined against the availability of adequate infrastructure at the time of development. - T1.5 New or improved walking or cycling infrastructure will be supported provided, where applicable, the following are maintained: - a) Residential amenity of adjacent properties;